 This could be anything from new opening hours, an event your company will be attending or a new blog on your company website.
 If you think customers will find it interesting and new, then it warrants an email.

-Just remember there is such a thing as emailing your clients too often – and you don’t want to scare them away by clogging up their inbox on a daily basis.
-That’s why, as a general rule of thumb, you should pool together any company changes into a fortnightly, weekly or biweekly email if you can.
+Remember, there is such a thing as emailing your clients too often.
+You don’t want to scare customers away by consistently clogging up their inbox.
+A general rule of thumb is that you should pool together company changes into a fortnightly, weekly or biweekly email.